preeves-splunk/pla1750b/module_5/Module 5 Accelerated Searching.md

 ![Splunk Cloud search results shown with search of | mpreview index=summary_metrics filter=version=100 highlighted  in red, and results in table form highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/v1/module_5/3_5.png?raw=true)

 From here, a saved search can be created to regularly (on a cadence) metricize the events and send them to the `summary_metrics` index.
-The networking team can then search the metrcized events using the `mstats` command.
+The networking team can then search the metricized events using the `mstats` command.